Dewb/ndi-mod/docs/User's Guide.md

 ## General Tips

-* The norns should show up as "**NORNS (norns screen)**" in any NDI-supporting app or device that can reach norns through the network.
+* The norns should show up as "**NORNS (screen)**" in any NDI-supporting app or device that can reach norns through the network.
 NDI 5 support is best, but NDI 4 apps might also be able to connect.
 * If, in any program, you see local NDI sources but you don't see **NORNS**, make sure the app is allowed through any firewalls, and restart the app.

 ## Advanced Topics